Anniesland Campus, Cardonald Campus, Langside Campus

 Promote Effective Communication; Promote Health, Safety and Security in the Work Setting;

 Mental Health Issues in a Care Setting; Understanding and Supporting Behaviour; Understanding Loss and the Process of Grief; Promoting Quality of Life through Dementia Skilled Practice;

 Developing the Individual within a Team; Health and Social Care: Personalisation in Practice;

 2 Highers including English or another English based subject, or relevant national qualifications at SCQF Level 6.
-Interview.
+References, personal statement and interview.

 You must have a minimum of 120 hours of relevant experience.

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
 Contact Disclosure Scotland for details on the type you would need.

 Relevant HND or degree, or employment in the care sector.

 Social Care and Counselling